 The story: Evian is “naive” spelled backwards, but it’s also the name of a town in the French Alps that was founded way before people learned about spelling things backwards to create secret messages.
 The company claims its water is a geological miracle because it passed through a few very scientifically unlikely permeable layers.
 Over the course of 15 years, rain and snow make their way into an underground spring where the water is harvested already full of electrolytes and minerals.

 Tasting notes: Whoa, that's a lot of minerals.
 The electrolyte levels are on overdrive.
 There is worry among the group about over-hydration.
 The texture is a little on the thin side.
 If this were a pair of jeans, it would be skinny, not apple-bottomed.

 The story: Tropical rainfall on the island of Viti Levu in Fiji is naturally filtered through volcanic rock where it picks up minerals and electrolytes, then wells up in an underground aquifer.

-Tasting notes: It's got the most lab-created flavor, but by a meticulous scientist from an exotic land, not one of our sloppy, disheveled American brainiacs.
-There's no aftertaste or lingering mouthfeel.
-So many minerals it'd pair well with rocks.
+Tasting notes: It has the most lab-created flavor, but by a meticulous scientist from an oasis, not one of our sloppy, disheveled American brainiacs.
+There’s no aftertaste or lingering mouthfeel.
+So many minerals it’d pair well with rocks.

 The story: Nestle owns 64 different brands of water, from Perrier to Poland Spring, but we tested its most popular: Pure Life.
 It’s classified as purified water, which means it comes from a well or municipal source and is then carbon filtered, softened, demineralized, re-mineralized, and disinfected with ultraviolet light and ozone.

 Tasting notes: A clean taste, with no trace of minerals at all.
 Neutral in flavor.
 If you’re a marathon runner, this would be a great choice.
 It quenches in a very direct and pleasing way.